Historic Towns Of America

 German immigrant Alexander Schaeffer founded a settlement in the town of Heidelberg in Lebanon County in 1743 which became known as Schaefferstown.
 He built The King George hotel around 1746, which still stands as The Franklin House.

 He also constructed a water system from a spring on a nearby hill sometime before 1750.
-To provide water for the hotel and for residents of the town Schaeffer he installed underground wooden pipes connecting a spring at the south end of Market Street to the square.
+To provide water for the hotel and residents of the town, he installed underground wooden pipes connecting a spring at the south end of Market Street to the square.

 Things To Do In Schaefferstown